chickazama/algorithms/sort/sort.md

 2. The output is a permutation - i.e. all the data from the input is re-ordered, with no missing elements.

+## Implementation Information

+All of the sorting algorithms implemented here take in the array of command-line arguments as the input data.
+Each argument is parsed into a 32-bit integer, and then sorted in ascending order.